Privacy Policy: How Your Data Is Collected, Used, and Protected

 5. How We Protect Your Data

-Common protections include:
+Common protections running in the background typically include:

-• SSL/TLS encryption securing transmitted data
+• SSL/TLS encryption covering data in transit

-• Firewalls filtering malicious traffic
+• Firewalls filtering out malicious traffic patterns

-• Multi-factor authentication (MFA) protecting account access
+• Multi-factor authentication (MFA) adding a second layer to account access

 • Regular security audits and risk assessments